pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 1. Parse Elm source into Elm syntax trees.
 2. Canonicalize names across the application and its dependencies.
 3. Lambda-lift closures into top-level helper functions.
-4. Run the inlining stage, unless the caller disables it.
+4. Run the specialization stage, unless the caller disables the syntax-optimization pipeline.
+5. Run the inlining stage on the already-specialized modules.
-5. Run lambda lifting again on code introduced by inlining and specialization.
+6. Run lambda lifting again on code introduced or exposed by specialization and inlining.
+7. Run builtin-operator lowering on the optimized Elm syntax.
-6. Compile the resulting Elm expressions and declarations to Pine values.
+8. Compile the resulting Elm expressions and declarations to Pine values.

-The inlining stage therefore works on already-canonicalized, already-lambda-lifted Elm syntax.
-It is still operating on Elm syntax trees at this point; it does not work on Pine expressions yet.
+The specialization and inlining stages therefore work on already-canonicalized, already-lambda-lifted Elm syntax.
+They are still operating on Elm syntax trees at this point; they do not work on Pine expressions yet.

 ### Canonicalization